theimowski/master-thesis/docs/section-research.md

 Among various Type Provider libraries there is one called **SQL Provider**.
 As the name suggests, it provides types for a relational database schema.
 This means that no Object-Relational Mapping libraries or hand-rolled models are needed to implement Data Access Layer.
-To use SQL Provider in Music Store, it is only necessary to lead a SQL connection string for the Type Provider:
+To use SQL Provider in Music Store, it is only necessary to deliver a SQL connection string to the Type Provider:

 ```fsharp
 type Sql =